 The possible presence of industry clustering raises concern about the interpretation of abnormal returns from methods that do not explicitly account for industry effects.
 I then examine to what extent the industry rotation matters in measuring the long-term abnormal returns for extreme liquidity risk.
 An industry-neutral strategy is therefore employed: I identify all of the stocks by their Fama-French 30 industries, and within each industry I sort the target stocks in five quintile groups.
-I then form industry-neutral portfolios by combining the stocks in quintile 1 from all 30 of the Fama-French industries into a single quintile 1 portfolio, and similarly with the remaining four groups to form the five industry-neutral portfolios.
-Untabulated results (available upon request in an internet appendix) show that the industry-neutral quintile hedge portfolio on extreme liquidity risk has the alpha of 39 basis points (t = 3.12) per month for the Carhart four-factor model, the alpha of 40 basis points (t = 3.07) per month for the Carhart four-factor and Stambaugh (2003) traded liquidity factor and Kelly's (2011) tail risk factor, and the alpha of 41 basis points (t = 3.16) per month for Acharya and Pedersen's (2005) liquidity-adjusted CAPM.
-The extreme liquidity risk premium is not driven by industry clustering as industry neutrality is maintained in this strategy.
+I then form industryneutral portfolios by combining the stocks in quintile 1 from all 30 of the Fama-French industries into a single quintile 1 portfolio, and similarly with the remaining four groups to form the five industry-neutral portfolios.
+Untabulated results (available upon request in an internet appendix) show that the industryneutral quintile hedge portfolio on extreme liquidity risk has the alpha of 39 basis points (t = 3.12) per month for the Carhart four-factor model, the alpha of 40 basis points (t = 3.07) per month for the Carhart four-factor model plus both the Pástor and Stambaugh (2003) traded liquidity factor and Kelly's (2011) tail risk factor, and the alpha of 41 basis points (t = 3.16) per month for Acharya and Pedersen's (2005) liquidity-adjusted CAPM.
+The extreme liquidity risk premium is not driven by industry clustering as industry neutrality is maintained in this strategy21.

-To better understanding the extreme liquidity risk premium, I apply the Hill (1975) estimator for the left tail exponent, that is, the most liquid observations, of the pooled set of daily Amihud (2002) illiquidity observations for all stocks month-by-month.
-I then test the hypothesis that the extreme liquidity risk measure is merely a manifestation of the fat-tail distribution underlying the price impact measures.
-If the beta based on the new Hill (1975) estimator also helps explain the cross section of stock returns, it will lead us not to reject the null hypothesis.
-The portfolios sorted on the betas with respect to the new estimator behaviors differently from the main experiment: Average raw returns neither increase nor decrease with the loadings.
+To better understanding the extreme liquidity risk premium, I apply the Hill (1975) estimator to the left tail exponent, that is, the most liquid observations, of the pooled set of stock-day Amihud (2002) illiquidity observations month-by-month.
+I then can test the hypothesis that the extreme liquidity risk measure is merely a manifestation of the fat-tail distribution underlying the price impact measures.
+If the new beta also helps explain the cross section of stock returns, it will lead us not to reject the null hypothesis.
+The portfolios sorted on the new betas behaviors differently from the main experiment: Average raw returns neither increase nor decrease with the loadings.
 Although the "5-1" spread portfolio earns, on average, 0.11% per month throughout the sample period, it is with a t-statistic of only 0.59, which indicates that the spread return is statistically indistinguishable from zero.
 Moreover, the positive average return for the hedge portfolio is not robust to considering alternative priced factors.
 For example, the alpha for the Fama-French three-factor model is -0.01% (t = -0.05).
 Such weak evidence on the extreme liquid measure suggests us to reject the hypothesis and validates that extreme liquidity risk premium found in the main experiment indeed captures, to some extent, the market-wide liquidity pressure which is important for asset pricing.

-&lt;sup>21 Another experiment I investigated was to exclude financial firms when quintile/decile portfolios are constructed.
+21 Another experiment I investigated was to exclude financial firms when quintile/decile portfolios are constructed.
 The results (available upon request) are quantitatively similar to those reported in Table 2 and 3.